manishrps/mslearn-dp100/instructions/03-azureml-designer.md

 6. In the notebook, replace the **ENDPOINT** and **PRIMARY_KEY** placeholders with the values for your service, which you can copy from the **Consume** tab on the page for your endpoint.
 7. Run the code cell and view the output returned by your web service.

-## Clean-up

-The web service you created is hosted in an *Azure Container Instance*.
-If you don't intend to experiment with it further, you should delete the endpoint to avoid accruing unnecessary Azure usage.
-You should also stop the compute instance until you need it again.

-1. In Azure Machine Learning studio, on the **Endpoints** tab, select the **designer-predict-diabetes** endpoint.
-Then click the **Delete** (&#128465;) button and confirm that you want to delete the endpoint.
-2. If you're finished working with Azure Machine Learning for now, on the **Compute instances** tab, select your compute instance and click **Stop** to shut it down.